by Natalie Finn | Thu., Apr. 30, 2020 9:00 AM

 "I'm not as worried as I used to be," Dunst told Red magazine in 2014.
 "When I was younger, if I wasn't working, I would get anxiety.
 I'd feel like I should be doing something.
 But now I'm so good at chilling out.
 In my thirties I've become really good friends with relaxing."

-Career-wise, Dunst has barely stopped making movies at any point in time, but in 2015 she joined many of her fellow actresses in taking part in the TV renaissance, scoring a role on the second season of the critically acclaimed FX series Fargo.
+It also proved a great age for her to do some prestige TV.
+In 2015 she joined many of her fellow film stars in taking part in the small-screen renaissance, scoring a role on the second season of the critically acclaimed FX series Fargo.

-And 21 years after her first Golden Globe nomination, for Interview With a Vampire, she got another one, Best Actress in a Limited Series or Made for TV Movie for her role as unfulfilled hairdresser Peggy Blumquist, who won't let her husband—or the guy she mows over with her car—stand in the way of her dreams of self-actualizing.
+And 21 years after her first Golden Globe nomination, for Interview With a Vampire, she got another one, Best Actress in a Limited Series or Made for TV Movie for her role as unfulfilled hairdresser Peggy Blumquist, who won't let her husband (Plemons, also Emmy-nominated)—or the guy she mows over with her car (Kieran Culkin)—stand in the way of her dreams of self-actualizing.
+(She has since been nominated for another, this year, for Showtime's On Becoming a God in Central Florida.)

 "I'm so proud and excited to be nominated.
 It's nice to be part of something people like," Dunst told EW.com in December 2015.
 "And it's great to hear that, I should keep getting better!
 I take it as a compliment that I'm growing.
 I'm getting older as an actress, so it's a good thing to mature.
 Also, when the right role fits it's amazing.
 It doesn't always happen, that you're given opportunities to play a role like this—this is such a well-thought-out, funny, crazy character.
 They don't always get written that way, to be honest."